Are you wearing a T-shirt right now? If yes, go ahead and take a look at it.

 And what good is transfer paper unless it works with all sorts of vinyl?
 This transfer tape is also known for accepting all cutters with open arms.

-How to Pick the Right Heat Transfer Vinyl
+How to Pick the best Transfer Vinyl

 As you can imagine, HTVis a product that is used by hobbyists and professionals alike.
 That means that the market is pretty big, and consequently, there are several options.